dart-lang/site-www/src/_guides/language/effective-dart/design.md

 argument to the generic `List`.
 Likewise, the `Map` type argument to `Completer` isn't fully specified.
 In cases like this, Dart will *not* try to "fill in" the rest of the type for you using the surrounding context.
-Instead, it silently fills in any missing type arguments with with `dynamic` (or the bound if the class has one).
+Instead, it silently fills in any missing type arguments with `dynamic` (or the bound if the class has one).
 That's rarely what you want.

 Instead, if you're writing a generic type either in a type annotation or as a type